xanthospap/attitude/README.md

 (e.g. JASON[123] missions).
 To download these you will need a [.netrc](https://cddis.nasa.gov/Data_and_Derived_Products/CreateNetrcFile.html) file.

+### Note for Copernicus Web Archive
+For some satellites quaternion files are archived and downloaded from [Copernicus](https://dataspace.copernicus.eu/) (e.g. Sentinel missions).
+To download these you will need a [.s3cfg](https://documentation.dataspace.copernicus.eu/APIs/S3.html) file, placed at the user's home directory.

 ## Output
 The output file is a space delimited tabular file.
 The columns depend on the satellite "family".